elaheh-dastan/Digikala/M3-Embedding.md

 For each training query, retrieve the hardest negative from the current index:
 - The hardest negative is the nearest neighbor to the query embedding that is not a true positive.

+Given the limitations on GPU’s memory and computation power, people usually truncate the input data into short sequences for high throughput of training and a large batch size.
+In our approach, the training data is pre-processed by being grouped by sequence length.
+When producing a mini-batch, the training instances are sampled from the same group.
+Due to the similar sequence lengths, it significantly reduces sequence padding and facilitates a more effective utilization of GPUs